-These additional applications and feature are available when Option MP2-IP-MEAS is installed:
+These additional applications and feature are available when option MP2-IP-MEAS is installed, unless otherwise noted:

 IP Stream Capture: This feature allows the capture IP streams to a PCAP file.
 The maximum capture size is 2 GB, which allows for the capture of 10 seconds of HD video.